huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 ### Text-to-image-to-inpaint

-Chaining a text-to-image and inpainting pipeline allows you to inpaint and edit the generated image without having to generate an entirely new one.
+Chaining a text-to-image and inpainting pipeline allows you to inpaint the generated image, and you don't have to provide a base image to begin with.
+This makes it convenient to edit your favorite text-to-image outputs without having to generate an entirely new image.

-Start by generating an image with the text-to-image pipeline:
+Start with the text-to-image pipeline to create a castle:

 ```py
 import torch